DS-Infinity/PortfolioCreator/README.md

 Used create-next-app

 ## Status of the Project
-It was quite a few errors right now, but the frontend is mostly complete
+It had quite a few errors right now, but the frontend is mostly complete

 ## Some Information
 /portfolio/:id route is for the portfolio template which I made